This post may contain affiliate links, meaning I may earn a commission for recommending products. Read my disclosure policy for more info.

 - All alcohol

-Additionally, it’s best to limit your consumption of caffeine.
+Additionally, it’s recommended to limit your consumption of caffeine.

-With my first baby, I avoided it entirely and with my second, I limited myself to one cup of coffee per day.
-I urge you to do your own research.
+With my first pregnancy, I avoided it entirely.
+With my second, I limited myself to one cup of coffee per day.
+I urge you to do your own research and ask your doctor for their recommendation on mg as well.

 Take your first belly pic